Curadev's Differentiated Next Generation STING Agonist CRD3874-SI

 About Curadev Pharma

-Curadev is a clinical stage biotech company, dedicated to discovering and developing novel small molecule therapeutics for the treatment of intractable diseases such as cancer.
+Curadev is a drug discovery and development biotech, dedicated to developing novel small molecule therapeutics for the treatment of intractable diseases such as cancer.
 Utilizing a target-centric approach, innovative screening schemes and traditional wet-lab chemistry and pharmacology, Curadev has built an impressive portfolio of discovery research programs, resulting in patent-protected drug candidates that modulate next-generation drug targets.
-To learn more about Curadev, visit curadev.in
+To learn more about Curadev, visit curadev.in.

 Logo: https://mma.prnewswire.com/media/1827499/3505147/Curadev_Logo_Logo.jpg